dgwynne/wslv/README.md

-# LVGL x wscons(4) on OpenBSD
+# LVGL x wscons(4) x Lua on OpenBSD

+This integrates LVGL, MQTT, Lua, and OpenBSD to provide a platform for building touch screen interfaces.

 This implements LVGL drivers for the OpenBSD wsdisplay(4) or drm(4) frame buffer devices, and wsmouse(4) devices as a pointer.
-It's Good Enough(tm) to support the LVGL demo applications.

 ## But why?